rocky/python-uncompyle6/README.rst

 decompilation for subset of Python versions, we generally do demonstrably better for those as well.

 How can we tell?
-By taking the set of Python bytecode that comes distributed with that version of Python, decompiling those and see how many decompile properly; among that decompile, then make sure the programs are syntactically correct, and in cases where the program can be check with a provided test case, do that.
+By taking Python bytecode that comes distributed with that version of Python and decompiling these.
+Among htose that successfully decompile, we can then make sure the resulting programs are syntactically correct by running the Python interpreter for that bytecode version.
+Finally, in cases where the program has a test for itself, we can run the check on the decompiled code.

 We are serious about testing, and use automated processes to find bugs.
 In the issue trackers for other decompilers, you will find a